 The Doctor of Philosophy in Anatomy and Cell Biology is to prepare men and women to serve as teaching faculty in universities and medical and professional schools.

 The student will be able to:

-- Critically evaluate the literature of the discipline and report their findings to a scientific audience.
+- Critically evaluate the literature of the Anatomy and Cell Biology discipline.

 Program Specific Admission Procedures

 In addition to the General Admission Procedures outlined in this Catalog, applicants to the Doctor of Philosophy in Anatomy and Cell Biology program must have:

 - B.S. or M.S. in biomedical sciences related field from an accredited university.
 (Degrees in biology, biochemistry, cell biology, molecular biology, biopsychology, etc.)

 - Official college transcript documenting the minimum GPA requirement.
 Minimum GPA for the program is 3.00.